-- We’re typically more sensitive, more intuitive.
+- We’re typically more sensitive and more intuitive.
 This means that when we experience a problem, we have the ability to tackle it with the benefit of multiple points of view.
-But in order to achieve this, you must be optimistic, open, and have the right motivation.
+However, in order to achieve this, you must be optimistic, open, and have the right motivation.

 - Try to manage your everyday issues and don’t let them build up.
 Sometimes, women have so many responsibilities (work, children, elderly parents) they don’t take the time you need for themselves, and it can suffocate you, making you unhappy.